How to publish a dataset

 Licence and citations

-By default all NPDC datasets are published under the CC0 public domain dedication.
-All external parties will be unconditionally free to reuse the dataset for any purpose, while the dataset originators are cleared of any liability or responsibility associated with reuse.
-However, by standard scientific practice and ethical norms the dataset should be properly cited and author(s) formally acknowledged whenever the dataset is reused.
+By default all NPDC datasets are published under the CC-BY licence.
+All external parties will be free to reuse the dataset for any purpose, while the dataset originators are cleared of any liability or responsibility associated with reuse.
+By licence requirement and by standard scientific practice and ethical norms the dataset should be properly cited and author(s) formally acknowledged whenever the dataset is reused.
 For this purpose a standard citation string will be generated when the dataset is published.

 If a more restrictive licence is required, please contact NPDC staff.